protontypes/open-sustainable-technology/README.md

 - [SMOKE](https://github.com/CEMPD/SMOKE) - Create emissions inputs for multiple air quality modeling systems with unmatched speed and flexibility.
 - [inmap](https://github.com/spatialmodel/inmap) - A multi-scale emissions-to-health impact model for fine particulate matter (PM2.5) that mechanistically evaluates air quality and health benefits of perturbations to baseline emissions.
 - [Open Source EMEP MSC-W model](https://github.com/metno/emep-ctm) - Designed to calculate air concentrations and deposition fields for major acidifying and eutrophying pollutants, photo-oxidants and particulate matter.
+- [Rpollution](https://github.com/williamorim/Rpollution) - The goal of Rpollution is to assemble R functions to analyse air pollution data.
+- [YETI](https://github.com/twollnik/YETI) - A bottom-up traffic emission calculation tool developed at the Institute for Advanced Sustainability Studies in Potsdam and built in Python.

 ### Water